Unity MCP Integration Framework

 ## ⚙️ Configuration

-Access settings from Edit > Preferences > Unity MCP:
+Access the settings from Edit > Preferences > Unity MCP:

 - **Auto-start on Launch**: Automatically start the server when Unity launches

-- **Auto-restart on Play Mode Change**: Restart the server on play mode start/stop
+- **Auto-restart on Play Mode Change**: Restart the server when entering/exiting play mode

 - **Detailed Logs**: Enable detailed logs for debugging